Mrjermjerm/Asymmetric-Cryptography-keymaker/README.md

 # Overview

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}
+In this project we are experimenting with Rust programming language to create an Elliptic Curve Cryptography (ECC) to encrypt and Decrypt files.

 {Provide a description of your software}